triciasawyer/Reading-notes-401/class-08.md

 **What is Role Based Access Control (RBAC) and why do we care?**
 Role-Based Access Control (RBAC) is a method of access control that provides a structured approach to managing and controlling user access to resources within a system or organization.
 It revolves around the concept of roles, which are defined based on job functions, responsibilities, or organizational positions.

-**Describe a Role/Permission heirarchy that you might implement using RBAC.** &nbsp
+**Describe a Role/Permission heirarchy that you might implement using RBAC.**

--Role: Guest
+* Role: Guest
-    Permissions: Limited access to public information and resources.
+    * Permissions: Limited access to public information and resources.
 No ability to modify or create content. &nbsp

 -Role: Member
 Permissions: Access to member-only resources, ability to view and update personal profile information, and participate in discussions. &nbsp